Weyaaron/nvim-training/Readme.md

 This helps to work on a lot of tasks in a short amount of time.

 As of 2023-08, this code implements a few basic commands for training of movement.
-But it is missing critical features for usability: There is little documentation, and some glitches are to be expected.
+But it is missing critical features for usability: There is little documentation, no config, and some glitches are to be expected.
+This is my first project in this particular domain.

 It is loosely inspired by https://first20hours.github.io/keyzen-colemak/

 # To try it out

-**Installation is currently(As of 2023-08-11) on halt due to a few unresolved issues.**

 As of 2023-07, the version marked as main does support all the currently implemented tasks yet.
 But it is considered stable.
 Development will happen on the development branch.